Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Self-hosting gives you complete control over your website!
 They are self-hosted in the sense that; you decide how long you want it to be available.
 That is; as long as you are paying for your hosting plan, your Joomla or WordPress website will still be available.
 So, you are the rightful owner of your website, with 100% control.

-When you create with WordPress or Joomla, you’re completely in charge, and the rightful owner of the website, with full right, and can decide how long you want it to run.
+When you create with WordPress or Joomla, you’re completely in charge, and the rightful owner of the website, with full right, and can even decide how long you want it to run.
 That is; everything’s in your hands!

 8. Joomla vs WordPress 2020: Suitability